 - C1.
-Submit a landscape plan making provision for appropriate landscaping areas, buffers.
-Any proposed removal of trees or vegetation is to be identified on the landscaping plan. - C2.
+Each development is to be accompanied by a landscape plan making provision for appropriate landscaping areas, buffers and/or removal of any trees or vegetation. - C2.
 On individual allotments, the front setback, excluding access ways, is to have a landscape buffer of at least 3.0 metres depth. - C3.
 Each development shall be provided with at least one private open space area for the use and enjoyment of employees and visitors.
 The area shall be suitably embellished with shade and seats.
 Rather than occupying 'leftover spaces' these areas should have regard for outlook, sun and shade, and noise.
 These areas should be nominated on the site analysis or site plan with the size proportionate to proposed floor area and number of staff.
 As a guide the area should be at least 50sqm.